dereuromark/cakephp-ide-helper/docs/Annotations.md

 ```

 Tip: Use it together with `-v` (verbose) to get more information on what files got processed.

+## Quick-Filter files
+With the `-f`/`--filter` option you can quickly annotate only specific files.
+It will apply the filter to the file name.
+For templates it will also look in the folder name.

 ## Removing outdated annotations
 NEW: With `-r`/`--remove` there is now basic support for finding and removing outdated annotations.